Deniz Can Aktaş: Life and career

 Aktaş started his career in 2015 with a role in the TV series Tatlı Küçük Yalancılar adaptation of Pretty Little Liars.
 In 2016 he played in the high school series Hayat Bazen Tatlıdır.
 In 2017, he joined the cast of Star TV series Avlu (The Yard), acting alongside Demet Evgar.
 The series later became available for streaming on Netflix.
 His portrayal of the character Alp Öztürk in this series was well received by the critics.

 In 2019, he was cast in his first leading role in the series Aşk Ağlatır, which was broadcast on Show TV.
 In 2020, he starred in Menajerimi Ara, an adaptation of the French TV series Call My Agent!.

 In 2021, he had his first experience in theater where he played Romeo in a new adaptation of William Shakspeare's classical Romeo and Juliet.

 In 2022 he starred in the medical drama series Kasaba Doktoru.

 In 2023, he began portraying Halil İbrahim, a character depicted as a modern folk hero seeking justice and revenge, in the television drama Hudutsuz Sevda, with Miray Daner in the female lead role.

+In 2026, he began portraying Haydar Ali Aslan, a meticulous close-combat expert defined by his fierce devotion to his loved ones, in the television drama Yeraltı, where Devrim Özkan plays his on-screen love interest, Halide Ceylan.
+That same year, he began a relationship with Özkan off-screen.